 “I have always loved the scenery of the great outdoors and living on a relatively small but beautiful Island is truly inspirational.
 Of course being surrounded by the sea is wonderful, with a never ending array of coastal views, harbour scenes and the ever changing mood of sea and sky, there is truly no end of subject matter.
 We Islanders are also blessed with a huge diversity of landscape from ancient woodland and chalk down-land to salt marsh and everything in between.

 I endeavour to portray the natural world to the best of my ability hoping to give the viewer a sense of the beauty as I see it, both here on my Island home and in the world at large.
 I first saw John Constable’s ‘Haywain’ when I was just 11 years old, the sheer size and beauty of this painting and the portrayal of trees and sky in paint was awe inspiring to me and have loved both the landscape and landscape paintings ever since.
+I am proud to be a member of AERA the Association Embracing Realist Art

 I work mostly in water-mixable oils as with this medium I seem to be able to convey at least some of the affinity I have with the natural world whether it be landscape or seascape and am happiest and enthralled when creating at my easel.”